Kenneth-Lee/linux-kernel-warpdrive/Documentation/warpdrive/warpdrive.rst

 It is recommended to add O_CLOEXEC to the queue file.

 The queue mmap space has a VM_DONTCOPY in its VMA.
-So the child will lost all those VMA.
+So the child will lost all those VMAs.

 This is why *WarpDrive* does not adopt the mode used in *VFIO* and *InfiniBand*.
-Both solution can set any user pointer for hardware sharing.
+Both solutions can set any user pointer for hardware sharing.
 But they cannot support fork when the dma is in process.
 Or the "Copy-On-Write" procedure will make the parent process lost its physical pages.